Can I Deduct Health Insurance Premiums? It Depends

 What Is the Standard Medical Deduction?

 There is no standard “medical” deduction.
-It is simply called a standard deduction.
-For the 2018 tax year, the deductions are:
+It is simply called a standard deduction and does not include medical expenses you may incur.
+For the 2019 tax year, the deductions are:

 - $24,000 for married taxpayers, or qualifying widowers.